DuarteArribas/w11-config/softwareInstallation/README.md

 git clone git@github.com:DuarteArribas/w11-config.git
 ```

-Alternatively, download the zip and unzip it for windows.
+Alternatively, download the zip and unzip it.

 Go to the project directory: